ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 The `replicaSet` query parameter contains the replica set name for your deployment.
 It is probably `replset`.
 Some drivers and applications need it passed in separately.
 {: .tip}

-The following language-specific examples use the information from your connection string and the driver, [mongo-java-driver](http://mongodb.github.io/mongo-java-driver/?jmp=docs), to connect to your database.
+The following example uses the information from your connection string and the [MongoDB Java Driver](http://mongodb.github.io/mongo-java-driver/?jmp=docs) to connect to your database.

 {: java}